 Until recently, scientists believed that neurogenesis (the growing of new brain cells) only happened in youth and adolescents.
-Today it is well known that neurogenesis continues long into adulthood and the better we can manage it, the less risk we have of neurodegenerative diseases like Alzheimer’s and dementia.
+Today it is well known that neurogenesis continues long into adulthood and the better we can manage it, the less risk we have of neurodegenerative problems like memory issues and dementia.

 Anti-Depressive – Beyond the cognitive benefits, there are several mood and quality of life enhancements with anandamide as well.
 Studies of rat brain models suggest anandamide has strong anti-depressive effects in the brain, which can help those with a poor mood.

 Naturally, reducing depressive feelings is positive for quality of life, but it can also be important for cognition as well.
 It’s nearly impossible to maintain a high cognitive output when in a poor mental state.
 In contrast, an uplifted and positive mood can yield higher mental performance.